Entries from January 2012 ↓

 Well, maybe it’s not THAT serious, but I do love Pinterest.
 It’s simply the best way to keep online recipes, photos, tips, and craft ideas categorized—even the ones I think I’ll never actually get around to using!

-In addition to pinning salad recipes, organizational tips, and ideas for a future kitchen remodel, I’ve been collecting writing ideas, too.
-Here are some of my favorites:
+In addition to pinning salad recipes, organizational tips, and ideas for a future kitchen remodel, I’ve been collecting scads of writing ideas, too.
+Here’s a toe-dip in the water of great writing ideas from Pinterest:

 1. Paint Chip Contractions